 Push notification REST API

-Similarly to the Appery.io database, there are Push notification overview and Push notification REST API docs.
-The first document will help you send push notifications from web console, how to schedule push messages, how to filter devices, and so on.
-The REST API doc will be helpful if you need to perform operations with push notifications directly from the app via REST services.
+Similarly to the Appery.io database, there is the Push notification overview doc.
+This document will help you send push notifications from web console, how to schedule push messages, how to filter devices, and so on.
 The flow is the same as with the Database REST API and with any other REST API: create the REST service, configure it by typing the URL and parameters, and then execute it.

 There are also a few step-by-step tutorials that can help you use Appery.io Push: